 - Ask about corporate matching gifts: Your gift could be doubled or even tripled by your employer!
 Many organizations will match an employee’s charitable donations.
 Contact your Human Resources Department to see if your employer supports a matching gift program.
-Email us if we can help with required paperwork.
+Email me if I can help with required paperwork.

 - Income Tax Return: Check the Child Abuse Prevention donation box on your income tax return form.
 What Can You Do With A Dollar?
 (Video)

 - Planned Giving:

 - Bequests: Giving a charitable contribution through your will leaves a lasting imprint.
 Sample language would be: I, [Full Name], give, devise and bequeath to the Montana Children's Trust Fund located in Helena, Montana, the sum of [Amount] dollars (or [Amount] percent) of the residue of my estate (or other personal property appropriately described) to be used as its Board of Directors shall deem advisable to best promote the Montana Children's Trust Fund's objectives.